 && !Symbol === foo.

-#5 Updated by Thomas Sawyer about 2 years ago
+#5 Updated by Thomas Sawyer over 2 years ago

 You cannot gsub, enumerate characters in or alter encoding of a Symbol, so it is not a string representation.